mtlynch/mtlynch.io/_posts/2018-09-11-shipping-too-late.md

 And that's where I discovered the fatal flaw in my strategy.
 The most significant cost for my customers wasn't my monthly fee, but rather the cost of modifying their app to integrate my service.

 On top of that, they had to weigh the cost of an additional external dependency.
 What happens if my service has an outage?
 Does their app stop working?
-Or do they need to build a whole secondary mode of operation for when my service fails?
+Or, do they need to build an entire secondary mode of operation for when my service fails?

 # I did it backward